Fully Automated 2D and 3D Convolutional Neural Networks Pipeline for Video Segmentation and Myocardial Infarction Detection in Echocardiography: Introduction

-In this paper, we propose a method to overcome the following issues: i) subjective reading of the data that relies on expert cardiologists, ii) generated poor-quality videos, iii) massive amounts of video preprocessing, and iv) manual MI detection.
-Thus, the proposed solution is a fully automated pipeline consisting of a 2D CNN that performs data preprocessing followed by a 3D CNN that performs binary classification to detect MI from echocardiography videos.
-Our proposed pipeline begins with a 2D CNN that segments the LV region from an echocardiography video, since the occurrence of MI is strongly dependent on signs of RWMA of the LV.
-Then, the segmented video is fed to a 3D CNN, which extracts the relevant spatio-temporal features from it and uses these features to detect the presence of MI.
-The input to the pipeline is an unprocessed echocardiography acquired by a technician or a cardiologist from a patient, and the output is the detection result.
-We trained our 2D and 3D CNNs using a dataset provided by Hamad Medical Corporation \cite{hamadMed} composed of 165 transthoracic echocardiograms (TTE) belonging to anonymous patients.
+In this paper, we propose a novel method to overcome the following issues: i) subjective reading of the data that relies on expert cardiologists, ii) generated poor-quality and low-resolution echocardiography, iii) massive amounts of video data that requires preprocessing prior to detection, and iv) slow, manual and inefficient MI detection.
+The proposed solution is an end-to-end and fully automated pipeline consisting of a 2D CNN that performs data preprocessing followed by a 3D CNN that performs binary classification to detect MI from an echocardiography in real-time.
+The pipeline begins with a 2D CNN that segments the LV region from an echocardiography, since the occurrence of MI is highly correlated with RWMA of the LV walls \cite{LVfunctionInMI}.
+Then, the segmented video is fed to a 3D CNN, which extracts from it the relevant spatio-temporal features and uses them to detect MI.
+The input of the pipeline is an unprocessed echocardiography of a patient as acquired by a technician or a cardiologist, and the output is the detection result, which is either abnormal (MI) or normal (N).
+Both 2D and 3D CNNs were trained and tested on the HMC-QU benchmark dataset \cite{HMC-QU}, which contains 162 4-chamber view echocardiography recordings obtained at the Hamad Medical Corporation (HMC) \cite{hamadMed} between 2018 and 2019 and approved for scientific use in February 2019.
+The echocardiography videos represent 93 patients that were diagnosed with MI, while the remaining 69 videos represent normal patients.

-The main contribution of this work is a fully automated pipeline for video segmentation and MI detection from echocardiography, which is also an indiscriminative pipeline that processes videos of different sizes, different frame rates and different resolutions.
-The proposed method is an end-to-end robust system that achieves 97.18\% accuracy on data segmentation and 90.9\% accuracy, 100\% precision and 95\% recall on MI detection.
-This system is robust in that it performs well with low-quality videos corrupted with intense noise.
-It is also lightweight in that it does not require high memory or computational power in order to be executed, which makes the system adequate to be embedded in external devices.
+The main contributions of this work are: \begin{description} \item[$\bullet$] A fully automated pipeline for video segmentation and MI detection in echocardiography. \item[$\bullet$] An indiscriminative pipeline that processes videos of different sizes, different frame rates and different resolutions. \item[$\bullet$] An early and real-time MI detection model in echocardiography. \item[$\bullet$] A robust pipeline that performs fairly well on low-quality videos corrupted with intense noise. \item[$\bullet$] A system for LV segmentation in echocardiography that achieved 97.18\% accuracy on the HMC-QU benchmark dataset. \item[$\bullet$] A system for MI early detection in echocardiography that achieved 90.9\% accuracy, 100\% precision and 95\% recall on the HMC-QU benchmark dataset. \item[$\bullet$] A lightweight system that runs on parallel threads and does not require high memory or computational power in order to be executed, which makes the system adequate to be embedded in external devices. \item[$\bullet$] Compared with two state-of-the-art methods that performed MI detection on the HMC-QU benchmark dataset, our system achieved higher results. \end{description}